ilguarne/app-agent-project/README.md

-# app-agent-project
+# 🧠 App Agentic AI

-App Agentic AI is an application that helps technical users understand a software repository automatically, without having to manually dig through thousands of lines of code.
+App Agentic AI helps technical users understand how a software repository works — without having to manually explore the entire source code.

+It automatically analyzes project files, builds a relational model of entities, and provides interactive visualizations, summaries, and an AI-powered chat interface.